The Pamir Highway. It’s a name that vibrates strongly in the belly of anyone with a taste for adventure.

 If you take the northern route instead, you move through the Ghunt valley, the start of many treks, for instance to Lake Sarez or Lake Yashilkul.
 With the car, you can easily take in Lake Bulunkul and the hot springs at Jelondy.

 There is also an oft-overlooked middle route, with a turn-off 40 km past the start of the Wakhan valley.
 The Shakhdara valley also has interesting relics, hot springs, villages et cetera + iconic vistas of Peak Engels and Peak Karl Marx.
 Makes a nice loop in combination with the Wakhan.
 The 3 routes converge in Khorog.

 Khorog is the capital of the Pamirs.
 That doesn’t mean much, but it’s a good base to plan the rest of your journey if you haven’t done so yet.
 The surrounding area also abounds in fire temples, holy springs, fortresses, shrines and petroglyphs, if you know where to look (detailed articles still to come).

 Continuing from Khorog, the Pamir Highway passes the Bartang and Vanch valleys, splendid destinations in their own right with a number of attractive villages each.
-At Qalai-khumb, the road splits into 2 options to get to Dushanbe.
+At Qalai-Khumb (no one knows how to spell it), the road splits into 2 options to get to Dushanbe.